 The day ended near Miercurea Ciuc, in the middle of the forest, with fresh air and a clear sky, full of stars.
 Priceless feeling…

 - Day 2 (Miercurea Ciuc – Pasul Tihuța – Colibița – Bistrița)

-On the way to Topliţa, you will be amazed by two landmarks, in only a few kilometres: the first one is the Lázár Castle, while the second is the Cathedral of Ditrău.
+On the road to Topliţa, you will be able to see two impressive landmarks, just a few kilometers apart: the first one is the Lázár Castle, while the second one is the Cathedral of Ditrău.
 Both look stunning from the outside, it was such a pleasant surprise to discover them.

 Moving on, it’s time to head for the mountains, towards Pasul Tihuţa.
 The curvy roads pass through small villages of breathtaking beauty, like Fărcașa or Borșa.
 The simple way of life, the herds of cows, the flocks of sheep, and the green hills surrounding everything complete a fairy tale atmosphere.
 All that you need to do is to watch and enjoy.